jiachen0620/Prompt-Learning-for-Light-Field-Semantic-Segmentation/README.md

 pytorch 1.7.1
 pip install opencv-python 4.5.1.48
 # the code will be relased
-This manuscript is under review
+This manuscript is under review.
 # Contact #
 Any questions, please contact the email at jiachen@email.tjut.edu.cn